dumux/dumux/examples/porenetwork_upscaling/doc/main.md

     constexpr bool isCreepingFlow = std::is_same_v<TypeTag, Properties::TTag::PNMUpscalingCreepingFlow>;
     upscalingHelper.calculateUpscaledProperties(isCreepingFlow);
     upscalingHelper.report(isCreepingFlow);

+    // compare the Darcy permeability with reference data provided in input file and report in case of inconsistency upscalingHelper.compareWithReference();

     // plot the results just for non-creeping flow
     // creeping flow would just result in a straight line (permeability is independent of the pressure gradient)